MMarzCodeFellows/reading-notes/The Coder's Computer.md

 This system is a text feedback system.
 You put in text and text is rendered back in a different format.
 These text are in essence commands prompting a reaction to be made by typing certain text.

 +About Files
+Within the Terminal is what is known as the Shell.
+This Shell is a part of the operating system reactive to the text AKA commands you put in yuor terminal.
+There are numerous types of shell and ways to see what shell your terminal has.
+You can use one type search opportunity with a ECHO program to see what type of shell your terminal is operating with.

 # **Comparison of “Basic” Text Editor vs Coding-Specific Text Editor vs IDE **
 +